As an incoming first-year/someone interested in joining the acapella scene this coming fall, you surely have questions.

 Is there aca-animosity?

 If there is, we don’t know about it… A little group rivalry only serves as an incentive to perform well.

 Will you perform my arrangement?

 Usually a member of BOKA arranges the next song, but contact one of us and we’ll take a look at it!

 Like many groups in other aspects of your life, things work better if we are comfortable with each other.
 If you join BOKA, you are sure to have ~15 new friends you can get meals with, say hi to on campus and hang out with!
 We have weekly dinners at Thorne right before rehearsal where we joke, talk and get ice cream.
 Sunday Sundae.

 We also have the occasional weekend fun!
 The dynamic in BOKA is one of friendly banter and overwhelming love for each other <3

 We hope these answers helped clear up any confusion or worries, and we hope you want to have a future with BOKA!

-If you still have burning questions (can I wear my pj’s to rehearsal? would you judge me if i bought a bowdoin acapella baseball hat? can we start a snack rotation? will anyone go with me to get midnight mozzie sticks?) feel free to email one or all of these lovely people:
+If you still have burning questions (can I wear my pj’s to rehearsal? would you judge me if i bought a bowdoin acapella baseball hat? can we start a snack rotation? will anyone go with me to get midnight mozzie sticks?) feel free to email one or both of these lovely people: